-Analyze the churn related feedback…all of it
+- Analyze the churn related feedback…all of it

-Feedback is a great resource for improving churn rate.
 Your company should focus on every potential source where there could be valuable feedback on your customer service, marketing, product, and/or brand.
 These can include:

 - Comments left on social media

-Implement a churn-reduction strategy
+- Implement a churn-reduction strategy

 From the customer churn survey data and the feedback you’ve acquired, you should have the information you need to create an actionable strategy for reducing customer churn.
-This data can support things like your product roadmap, marketing, onboarding for new customers, or even for quicker fixes like filling information gaps in your training materials.
+This data can support things like your product roadmap, marketing, onboarding for new customers, or even for quick fixes like filling information gaps in your training materials.
 For instance, are new customers turned off by a complicated onboarding process?
 Is marketing sending too many emails to current customers?
 Is the company not meeting customer expectations?

-It’s also not a bad idea to experiment with some smaller scale strategies to see what reduces churn.
+It’s also not a bad idea to experiment with some smaller-scale strategies to see what reduces churn.
 Pick an area that could use improvement and determine how it can be measured, and set a reasonable goal for a drop in your churn rate percentage.
 This will help influence bigger-scale initiatives for reducing customer churn.

 Be sure to also think about how the strategy can be implemented successfully within your business.
 A customer success manager or team will likely be integral in a churn reduction strategy, but it also starts with ensuring that customer service representatives are enabled to provide effective support.
 The expectation can fall on outbound sales and marketing teams, who are responsible for making a strong first impression.
 The stronger the first impression is, the less likely that customers will be willing to jump ship.